It’s 2020 and voice search is already here. If this is the first time you are hearing about or even thinking about it, you need to keep reading.

 - It is estimated that about 50% of all search queries will be voice activated in 2020.

 - Roughly 32% of the online population globally will be using voice search on mobile devices.

 There’s a lot more stats out there but you get the drift.

 How that question was constructed is how search is heading.
-Machine learning has come a long way from the days where our search terms were fairly basic and it was almost a skill to be able to speak in the search engines language to spit out a list of desired results.
+Machine learning has come a long way from the days where our search terms were basic, and it was a skill to be able to speak in the search engines language to spit out a list of desired results.
 Now we have moved into an era of “conversational queries” for search engines.
 This means we need to rethink how we go about search engine optimisation.

 - Siri uses Bing, Apple Maps and Yelp.

 - Google Assistant uses Google (no surprises there).